Simultaneous upper triangular forms for commuting operators in a finite von Neumann algebra: Introduction and statement of main results

 In addition to the sections of the paper mentioned above, Section~\ref{sec:prelims} contains preliminary results (many recalled from the literature), including: \S\ref{subsec:Notation} Notation; \S\ref{subsec:proj} Projections in von Neumann algebras (with some additional examples provided in Appendix~\ref{app:projs}); \S\ref{subsec:sotqn} S.o.t.-quasinilpotent operators; \S\ref{subsec:HS} Haagerup--Schultz projections; \S\ref{subsec:hiproj} Hyperinvariant projections; \S\ref{subsec:spfill} Space filling curves.
 In Section~\ref{sec:HS}, we show that Haagerup--Schultz projections satisfy the natural lattice properties.
 In Section~\ref{sec:Pdi} we show that the joint Haagerup--Schultz projection of a direct integral of commuting operators is the direct integral of the corresponding joint Haagerup--Schultz projections; this result is needed later in the paper.
 Section~\ref{sec:holofc} contains some remarks and results about the multivariate functional calculi of Arens and Taylor for tuples of commuting operators on Hilbert space.
 In particular, it is proved that the Taylor spectrum and the Taylor functional calculus behave well with respect to direct integral constructions; this result is used in Section~\ref{sec:hfcnu}.
 Section~\ref{sec:sims} contains a proof that the joint spectral distribution measures and the joint Haagerup--Schultz projections behave well with respect to conjugation by invertible operators.

 {\bf Acknowledgements:} The authors thank Ernst Albrecht for valuable discussions about multivariate holomorphic functional calculus.
 I.C.\ and K.D.\ gratefully acknowledge the support of the Hausdorff Institute in Mathematics, during the Tri\-mester on Von Neumann Algebras, where some of this research was conducted.
 K.D.\ thanks faculty and staff of the University of New South Wales for their kind hospitality during a visit when some of this research was conducted.
+Finally, the authors thank an anonymous referee for many suggestions that improved the exposition of this paper.